 As you saw in Lesson 12, adjectives follow the noun they describe, mutate with soft mutation and agree with them in number.
 The adjectives have been marked in red.
-Examples: Orch um = An evil orc I aew galen = The green bird In eryd vyrn = The black mountains
+Examples: Orch um = An evil orc I aew galen = The small green bird In eryd vyrn = The black mountains

 An adverb's place in a sentence varies, depending on its function.
 The sentence structure matches that of English.
 If it is acting as a modifier on the verb, it will follow the verb and mutate with soft mutation.
 Adverbs have been marked in red.
-Attested examples: Edro hí = Open now Noro lim = Run swiftly Meno dhad = Go down
+Examples: Edro hí = Open now Noro lim = Run swiftly Meno dhad = Go down

-If the adverb is elsewhere in the sentence, it causes soft mutation on the word following.
-Attested example: Mae g'ovannen = Well met Sí vedin = Now I will eat Edregol vain = Especially beautiful
+If the adverb is elsewhere in the sentence, it can cause soft mutation on the word following.
+Examples: Mae g'ovannen = Well met Sí vedin = Now I will eat Edregol vain = Especially beautiful

-When a noun acts as the object of a sentence, it follows the verb, and does not mutate.
+When a noun acts as the direct object of a sentence, it follows the verb and takes soft mutation.
+A direct object is a person or thing that is receiving the action of the verb, e.g. in 'I love you', 'you' are the thing being loved.
 Nouns have been marked in red.
-Examples: Teithathon parf = I will write a book Faron erais = I hunt deer Anírnem laboth = We wanted a dog
+Examples: Agarfant beth = He spoke words Penim vast = We have no bread Teithathon barf = I will write a book Anírnem chû = We wanted a dog